-The first two part story of Series 3 rolls out The Daleks, again.
+The first two-part story of Series 3 rolls out The Daleks, again.
 It plops them in New York.
 I think this was supposed to be something of a blockbuster but it doesn't quite work.
-In fact I suspect we should refer to it as Disappointment of the Daleks going forward.
+I suspect we should refer to it as Disappointment of the Daleks going forward.

 This isn't entirely the fault of Helen Raynor, who wrote it or James Strong, who directed.
 It just seems to be one of those stories that in practice doesn't do what it might have been able to do on paper.

-Unfortunately the hybrid's make-up doesn't really work.
+Unfortunately, the hybrid's make-up doesn't really work.
 It looks too much like a mask, which brings us back to the danger of tentacles in Doctor Who.
 Even small ones.
 That puts the whole story a little on the back foot.
-In fact the whole transformation sequence, from the moment Dalek Sec throws out a vast wave of green guck to absorb Mr Diagoras (but keeps his suit in almost perfect condition), doesn't quite work for me.
+The whole transformation sequence, from the moment Dalek Sec throws out a vast wave of green guck to absorb Mr. Diagoras (but keeps his suit in almost perfect condition), doesn't quite work for me.
 It's all a bit silly.

 Evolution of the Daleks itself has one brilliant thread running through it and that's the Daleks themselves.
-Their devious plotting, their secret meetings and their 'not convinced by this' looks at the newly hybridised Dalek Sec are brilliant.
+Their devious plotting, their secret meetings and their 'not convinced by this' look at the newly hybridized Dalek Sec are brilliant.
 The Daleks are always at their best when they are at their most devious.
 And they're the best thing in this episode.

 The new Human-Dalek hybrids will be without tentacles.
 They'll be more human, which is really the final plunger in the coffin for Dalek Sec's colleagues who rebel creating an army of Human-Dalek hybrids that are physically human, mentally Dalek.
 So basically Cybermen without all the armour.